These baked salmon cakes are my go-to when I want a high-protein, heart-healthy dinner without the mess of deep-frying.

 You sure can.
 Just use gluten-free breadcrumbs or almond flour as a substitute.

-How do I keep salmon cakes from falling apart?
+How do I keep them from falling apart?

 Can I air fry baked salmon cakes?